dilumin/Cloud-Drive/cloud-drive-bff/README.md

 # Cloud Drive BFF (Express, JavaScript)

-A production-style Backend-for-Frontend for the Cloud Drive platform.

 ## What it does
 - **Authentication**: register/login, JWT access token + rotating refresh tokens (stored server-side)